Alex Cooper’s ‘Call Her Daddy’ success is empowering women’s sports podcasters, too. Her latest deal marks a ‘landscape shift.’

 It’s exactly what two-time women’s World Cup winners Christen Press and Tobin Heath envisioned when they began their RE-Inc lifestyle company, alongside fellow former U.S. women’s national team stars Megan Rapinoe and Meghan Klingenberg.

-“We have to continue, in women’s sports, to reimagine the way that we grow because of the current structures that are around sports that are limiting to women’s sports, and sometimes I think that can be frustrating,” Heath, who is one half of the The RE-CAP Show soccer podcast, told The Inquirer.
+“We have to continue, in women’s sports, to reimagine the way that we grow because of the current structures that are around sports that are limiting to women’s sports, and sometimes I think that can be frustrating,” said Heath, who is one half of the The RE-CAP Show soccer podcast.
 “But I also think sometimes it can be exciting, particularly in the landscape of media.
 You referenced Alex Cooper’s massive deal with SiriusXM.
-We’re seeing that media is being consumed a lot different than it was, 5, 10, 20 years ago.
+We’re seeing that media is being consumed a lot different than it was, five, 10, 20 years ago.
 And I think sports media is exactly the same.
 You really have to meet the fans exactly where they are.”

-Alexander Jenkins has taught sports media in Drexel’s communication, culture, and media graduate program for about a decade, with a focus on emerging media like podcasts.
-When he first started teaching the course, Jenkins challenged his students to find outlets that consistently covered women’s sports, which often was challenging, he says.
+Alexander Jenkins has taught sports media in Drexel’s communication, culture, and media graduate program for about a decade, with a focus on emerging media such as podcasts.
+When he first started teaching the course, Jenkins challenged his students to find outlets that consistently covered women’s sports, which often was challenging, he said.
 But times have changed, and his students can find that some of the biggest media organizations have invested significant resources in covering women’s sports.

 “Where the women’s game is right now, it’s really coming on strong, and I think we see this translating into other avenues of women in sports and in entertainment and up-and-coming kinds of forms of media, like podcasts,” Jenkins said.